 Much has transpired in the past four decades.
 Taos County (and America as a whole) has evolved into a kinder, gentler, more accepting society.
 The strange outsiders of the late 60s are well integrated into the fabric of the communities which initially were so unwelcoming toward them.
-Some live in the suburbs they eschewed, work in businesses they once denounced and some even vote Republican.
+Some live in the suburbs they eschewed, work in businesses they once denounced.
+Some even vote Republican.
 Others remain steadfast to their dreams of a Utopian American society.

 Today no one thinks twice when encountering the Bohemian influences and remnants of the 60s.
 The symbols of counterculture once reviled throughout New Mexico are today even celebrated in such stanchions of the “establishment” as El Palacio, the quarterly publication of the Museum of New Mexico.
 Vestiges of counterculture-influenced restaurants are prevalent in Taos (Taos Pizza Out Back among others) and Santa Fe, including one whose very name honors the movement: the Counter Culture Cafe on Baca Street.

 The Counter Culture Cafe may remind long-timers of Joe’s Place, the first “alternative” restaurant on Bent Street in Taos which became the center of hippie culture throughout the county.
-The Counter Culture Cafe just has that laissez-faire attitude and like the long defunct Joe’s Place, serves generally excellent food at very reasonable prices.
+The Counter Culture Cafe has a similar laissez-faire attitude and like the long defunct Joe’s Place, serves generally excellent food at very reasonable prices.

-The Counter Culture Cafe is located only a couple miles west of the tourist-laden plaza and is frequented primarily by locals in-the-know.
+The Counter Culture Cafe is located only a couple miles west of the tourist-laden plaza and is frequented primarily by locals in-the-know (and tourists who visit Yelp or this blog).
 It is ensconced in a “rough around the edges” fashionable artists’ haven away from the more well-known denizens of Southwest art.
 The restaurant’s setting has been described as “post-modern, industrial warehouse,” an apt description.
 Storefront parking is rather limited, but there is a spacious parking lot across the street.

 Two outdoor dining areas–one by the parking lot up front and an enclosed area out back–are very popular, but strictly seasonal.
 The indoor dining area is a hub of activity.
 When you walk in, you’ll place your order at a counter above which are slate boards on which breakfast and lunch menus are scrawled in chalk.
 After you place your order, you’ll be given a number to take to your table.
 Then you’ll pick up your silverware, napkins and water (if that’s your beverage of choice) and take them to your table.
 If you order wine, it will be served in a juice glass.
 Your order will be delivered to your table promptly and professionally.

 Seating, more functional than comfortable, is on communal tables, the type of which are used for church-sponsored bingo games.
+For the dog-lovers among us, the Counter Culture has a capacious dog-friendly patio.
+Our debonair dachshund Dude loves the patio’s vibe.
 Make sure you have cash on hand as the restaurant does not accept credit cards (though a local check will suffice).
 The restaurant has free Wi-Fi for those of us who have to remain connected at all times.
 Minimalist decor includes walls festooned with portraits taken by local photographer Anne Sweeney.

-A number of salads large enough to feed entire families are available including a Greek salad (cucumbers, tomatoes, Kalamata olives, feta cheese, red onions and pepperoncini with a red wine vinaigrette).
+8 September 2017: A number of salads large enough to feed entire families are available including a Greek salad (cucumbers, tomatoes, Kalamata olives, feta cheese, red onions and pepperoncini with a red wine vinaigrette).
 Better still, order the Middle Eastern platter which includes the aforementioned Greek salad as well as spanikopita, hummus, Kalamata olives and pita bread.
 The spanikopita–a Greek appetizer made with pre-cooked spinach, butter, olive oil, feta cheese, green onions and egg in a phyllo dough pastry–is baked to perfection, a flaky and savory warm treat.
-Alas, the hummus could use a bit more garlic and lemon.
+A humongous portion of hummus will outlast the two few wedges of pita.

-Breakfast’s answer to the pizza and the quiche is the Frittata, a dish real men will eat (a reference to a 1982, not a sexist remark).
+4 September 2011: Breakfast’s answer to the pizza and the quiche is the Frittata, a dish real men will eat (a reference to a book published in 1982, not a sexist remark).
 Frittata is a type of Italian omelet in which cheese and other ingredients are mixed into the eggs and cooked together.
 The Counter Culture’s frittata is made with pan-fried eggs, silver dollar potatoes, roasted red peppers and feta cheese.
-It’s an excellent frittata, second only to the frittata at Torinos @ Home as the best I’ve had in New Mexico.
+It’s an excellent frittata, second only to the frittata at Torinos @ Home (not on the current menu) as the best I’ve had in New Mexico.
 The eggs are fluffy and delicious.
 The fillings are in perfect proportion for a balance of flavors.